Improwised/rajkot-tech/content/talks/tips-and-tricks-for-using-laravel-efficiently.md

     - name: "Hari Krushna"
       path: "speakers/hari-krushna.md"
 image: ""
-metaTitle: "Tips and Tricks for Using Laravel Efficiently"
+metaTitle: "Tips and Tricks for Using Laravel Efficiently | Talk | Rajkot tech"
-metaDes: "Tips and Tricks for Using Laravel Efficiently"
+metaDes: "Tips and Tricks for Using Laravel Efficiently | Talk | Rajkot tech"
 ---